Christian care is not intuitive

 - Embrace a biblically-based discipling model of care

-- Equip and empower people to show compassion and share hope
+- Empower people to show compassion and share hope

 - Eliminate the awkwardness that is inherent to caring

-- Establish a culture that is more relational and less programmatic
+- Enact a culture that is more relational and less programmatic

 TESTIMONIAL: Having personally suffered a significant loss, I could write a book on all things people do and say that are more hurtful than helpful!
 Caring is about loving one another, not simply following lists of things "to do" and what not to say.
 Whether a pastor, church leader, or member of a congregation, EVERY Christian really needs to know and understand the biblical teachings and embrace the core biblical principles included in your Faith Fundamentals training series!

 Care Ministry offers four types of resources

 TESTIMONIAL: “While I always thought I was a caring person, I now realize that I have been doing more to satisfy my own curiosity than to show compassion to others.
 I was deceived into thinking that being friendly was caring.
 It’s not – it’s superficial and inconsiderate.
 You have helped us grasp core Biblical principles and caring concepts.
 We are grateful for your support and your training is amazing!